ev07/chonomp/README.md

    - `results.py` and `results_other.py` implement respectively ChronoEpilogi multisolution evaluation and other fs algorithms evaluation.
    - `final_statistics.py` implement tuning record opening routines.

+## Contributing

+Our dataset is open source and free of use, under the licence provided in LICENSE.